-In the model, the mass of investing agent is a nonlinear aggregator of the dispersed information.
+In the model, the mass of investing agents is a nonlinear aggregator of the dispersed information.
 As a result, the amount of information that agents receive is endogenous and varies with the cycle, which opens the door to a form of information cascades.
-When the public signals received up to a certain date are very positive, most agents invest regardless of their private signals so that their private information is not encoded into the mass of investors.
-Similarly, after a series of bad news, agents rely less on their private information when deciding not to invest, making aggregate investment also less informative.
-As a result, the model is able to generate sustained booms
+When the public signals received up to a certain date are very positive, most agents invest regardless of their private signals so that their private information is not encoded into the mass of adopters.
+As a result, the model is able to generate sustained booms, when massive adoption restricts the flow of information, and rapid busts when slight downturns encourage enough entrepreneurs to use their private information, which suddenly reveals more information on the true state of the world.

-5By "endogenous", we mean that the entire boom-and-bust pattern is produced by the forces in the model.
+3By "endogenous", we mean that the entire boom-and-bust pattern is produced by the forces in the model.
 Our theory still relies on shocks, however, but only one-time shocks and does not rely on a particular sequence of positive then negative shocks.
 This approach is different from other theories of endogenous business cycles that generate deterministic periodic or chaotic dynamics (see Boldrin and Woodford (1990); Benhabib (1992); Guesnerie and Woodford (1992) for surveys).